sachin-gunjal/SQL_MusicalStoreAnalysis/README.md

 # SQL_MusicalStoreAnalysis
-this reposiroty is created for verry basic level project
+this reposiroty is created for very basic level project